 - LGBTQ2S+ caregivers

-Virtual groups for people living with early symptoms of dementia
+Early-stage support groups for people living with dementia (in-person or online)

 We offer two types of groups:

 - Coffee & chat groups provide an opportunity for people living with early symptoms of dementia to socialize, share experiences, laugh and enjoy the company of others who are living the dementia experience.
 You are invited to make yourself comfortable, grab a cup of coffee or tea and join us virtually to say ‘hello.’

 - Early-stage support groups provide a place for people living with early symptoms of dementia to come together with others also living the dementia experience and discuss the impact of the disease, share stories, experiences and learn from one another about how to live well with dementia.